 “I dance the polka with everyone,” she explained.

 Topinka constantly sent journalists a string of clippings of their work, which she would scribble over with compliments and observations, tucked into a rectangular paper folder.
 She had been a journalist herself, writing a regular column in the Riverside/Brookfield Landmark newspaper.
-She was also immensely quotable.
-How could you not love a politician who in 2006 called her Republican opponents “morons” and referred to Rod Blagojevich’s “little weasel eyes”?
+She also was immensely quotable.
+How could you not love a politician who in 2006 called her Republican opponents “morons” and referred to Blagojevich’s “little weasel eyes”?

 “We have done some really remarkable things with this office,” she said in September.
-“We are dealing with a 19th-century office that we have to get into the 21st century.”
+“We are dealing with a 19th century office that we have to get into the 21st century.”